 Simply put, the Movidius NCS is a USB stick for speeding up Deep Learning based analysis or “inference” on constrained devices such as the Raspberry Pi.
 Think of it as an additional CPU for Deep Learning.

 In addition to it's small size, the NCS uses very little power - making it perfect for those battery powered Pi projects.
-The NCS has been available for the last 12 months and addresses the same use case as the recently announced Google Edge TPU Accelerator.
+The NCS has been available for the last 12 months and addresses the same use case as the Google Coral USB Accelerator.

 I purchased my NCS from RC Components for around 1000 NOK.
 I received the unit within 2 working days and was eager to get started!